stuebersystems/doc.quattropod.en/docs/deluxe/touchback.md

 When switching to another participant, touch-back functionality is also available to them.
 This allows for interactivity and creativity of multiple participants on one screen.

-!!! info "Touch-Back Function with QuattroPod"
+!!! hint "Touch Back Support with QuattroPod"

     [![QuattroPod Touch-Back Function][1]{: align=left }][2]